Arcan-god/moode_display/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Trademarks
+Raspberry Pi is a trademark of Raspberry Pi Ltd.

 ## Licence
 This project is licenced under the GNU General Public License v3.0.